Parvaneh-Yaghoubi/Foodie-Hub/README.md

 ## Overview

 **Foodie Hub** is a fully responsive, single-page website designed as a public food ordering platform UI.
-Built entirely using **Bootstrap 5** and custom CSS, this project demonstrates a clean, accessible frontend without any JavaScript.
+Built entirely using **Bootstrap 5** and **custom CSS**, this project demonstrates a clean, accessible frontend without any JavaScript.
 Users can explore restaurants, view menus, and simulate placing orders through a user-friendly interface optimized for all devices.

 ## Live Demo